-- [a] "Mobile crisis outreach team" means a crisis intervention service for minors or families of minors experiencing behavioral health or psychiatric emergencies. - [b] "Restorative justice program" means a school-based program or a program used or adopted by a school that is designed to enhance school safety, reduce school suspensions, and limit referrals to court, and is designed to help minors take responsibility for and repair the harm of behavior that occurs in school. - [c] "Youth court" means the same as that term is defined in § 80-6-901, including that it is a diversion program that provides an alternative disposition for cases involving minors who have committed minor offenses in which youth participants, under the supervision of an adult coordinator, may serve in various capacities within the courtroom, acting in the role of jurors, lawyers, bailiffs, clerks, and judges. - 6.4.2 Alternative School-Related Interventions.
+- [a] "Mobile crisis outreach team" means a crisis intervention service for minors or families of minors experiencing behavioral health or psychiatric emergencies. - [b] "Restorative justice program" means a school-based program or a program used or adopted by a school that is designed to enhance school safety, reduce school suspensions, and limit referrals to court, and is designed to help minors take responsibility for and repair the harm of behavior that occurs in school.

+- [c] "Youth court" means the same as that term is defined in § 78A-6-1203, including that it is a diversion program that provides an alternative disposition for cases involving juvenile offenders in which youth participants, under the supervision of an adult coordinator, may serve in various capacities within the courtroom, acting in the role of jurors, lawyers, bailiffs, clerks, and judges. - 6.4.2 Alternative School-Related Interventions.
 The Board may establish or partner with a certified youth court program or establish or partner with a comparable restorative justice program.
 The School may refer a student to youth court or a comparable restorative justice program in accordance with § 53G-8-211. - 6.4.3 Referrals of Minors.
 A qualifying minor to whom a habitual disruptive student behavior notice is issued under Section 6.3.1 may not be referred to the juvenile court.
-The School will follow § 53G-8-211 with respect to referring a minor who is alleged to have committed an offense on school property.
-In accordance with § 53G-8-211: - [a] if the alleged offense is a class C misdemeanor, an infraction, or a status offense on School property, the minor may be referred:
+The School will follow § 53G-8-211 with respect to referring a minor who is alleged to have committed an offense on school property or that is truancy.
+In accordance with § 53G-8-211: - [a] if the alleged offense is a class C misdemeanor, an infraction, a status offense on School property, or truancy, the minor may not be referred to law enforcement or court but may be referred to alternative school-related interventions, including: - (i) a mobile crisis outreach team, as defined in § 78A-6-105; - (ii) a receiving center operated by the Division of Juvenile Justice Services in accordance with § 62A-7-104; - (iii) a youth court or comparable restorative justice program; or - (iv) other evidence-based interventions created and developed by the School or other governmental entities as set forth in § 53G-8-211(3)(a)(v). - [b] if the alleged offense is a class B misdemeanor or a nonperson class A misdemeanor, the minor may be referred directly to the juvenile court by the Principal or the Principal's designee, or the minor may be referred to the alternative interventions described above.
+However, documentation of an alleged class B misdemeanor or a nonperson class A misdemeanor must be provided prior to referring the minor to the juvenile court.